 Clients fleeing the company might be the sign of missing something important along the customer acquisition journey, or maybe the way itself was wrong to begin with.

-The process of verifying users brings the most to businesses — it directly affects the revenue and the attitude regulators adopt towards the company.
-As a mandatory measure KYC sometimes negatively affects conversion, but not always.
+The process of verifying users brings the most to businesses—it directly affects the revenue and the attitude regulators adopt towards the company.
+As a mandatory measure Know Your Customer (KYC) sometimes negatively affects conversion, but not always.
 With the right approach it stimulates onboarding and substantially increases company’s revenue.

 Here, we are going to share our experience and tips on how to improve on both — drive the conversion up and reach a more accurate KYC compliance policy to fulfill company’s regulatory demands and even take a look at some other reputable jurisdictions.